-NORTHERN IRISH ROOTS: This site has become a repository for much of the material that I have assembled as part of my ongoing research into the story of The Silver Bowl.
-The records primarily concern Northern Ireland and Presbyterians, but not exclusively.
-I am simply following the story wherever it takes me and sharing it as I go.
+This site is a repository for much of the material that I have assembled as part of my ongoing research into the story of The Silver Bowl.
+Its focus is primarily on the families of Northern Ireland, but not exclusively.
+It follows these people - JACKSONs & OLIVERs & you-name-it - to Hong Kong, Canada, USA, Australia, South Africa and many other places.
+I simply follow the story wherever it goes.

 Silver Bowl.
 Literally.
 All that I knew of its origins